 • Increased reflectivity for safety when running in low-light conditions

 • Blown rubber and carbon rubber increases traction on varying terrain

-With the ever-increasing options available to runners, there are shoes designed for every type of run: training, racing, short runs, long runs, endurance runs, etc. New Balance has been a name in this industry since 1906.
-They are known for their running shoes.
-The Vazee Pace v2 is the culmination of their years of experience and love of running.
 This latest version takes suggestions from users of the shoes and makes them a reality.
 They improved upon the traction of the original Pace, added reflectivity, lowered the arch support, and adjusted the laces.
-Each small adjustment was designed specifically for the runner’s comfort.
+Each small adjustment was explicitly designed for the runner’s comfort.
 New Balance has done it again.
 They have produced a quality shoe that will last for many, many miles.